 What is Blood Pressure?

-There could also be variations in the blood pressure depending on the external life factors of the individual under consideration.
+There could also be variations in blood pressure depending on the external life factors of the individual under consideration.

 During exercise exertion or when stressed, the blood pressure tends to rise above the normal limit.

-The natural reduction and increase of the BP in the above-mentioned cases can be considered normal because no major external factors take make much difference in them.
+The natural reduction and increase of BP in the above-mentioned cases can be considered normal because no major external factors take make much difference in them.

 Blood pressure can’t be measured manually by placing the hand over a certain neural point.
 A certain device is needed to measure the BP.